 Before the game begins, cells are chosen at random according to a preset pill-density parameter to contain "pills".
 The pill-density parameter specifies the percentage chance for any given cell to contain a pill, subject to the constraints (a) at least one cell needs to contain a pill, (b) pills cannot be placed in walls and (c) Pac-Man's starting cell cannot contain a pill.
+Thus:

-Thus: E[number of cells containing a pill] = MAX (1, pill-density (total number of cells - 1 - number of walls))
+$E[number of pills] = MAX(1, pill density \cdot (number of cells - number of walls - 1))$